-Sundown syndrome -- also called sundowning -- is a behavior common in people with Alzheimer's disease.
-It describes the confusion, anxiety, agitation, or disorientation that often occur at dusk and into the evening hours.
-The episodes may last a few hours or throughout the night.
+Many people with the disease get confused, anxious, and agitated at dusk and into the evening hours.
+It’s called sundown syndrome, or sundowning.
+The problems may last a few hours or throughout the night.

-- Schedule the day so that the more difficult tasks are done early in the day, when the person is less likely to become agitated.
+- Schedule harder tasks early in the day when she’s less likely to get agitated.

-- Watch the person's diet and eating habits.
-Restrict sweets and drinks with caffeine to the morning hours.
-Try serving the person a late afternoon snack or early dinner.
+- Watch her diet and eating habits.
+Offer sweets and drinks with caffeine only in the morning hours.
+Serve her a late afternoon snack or early dinner.

 - Offer her decaffeinated herbal tea or warm milk.
 They might help her relax.

 - Keep the house or room well lit.
-Close the drapes before the sun goes down so that the person doesn't watch it become dark outside.
+Close the drapes before the sun goes down so she doesn't watch it get dark outside.

-- If the person falls asleep on the sofa or in a chair, let him or her stay there.
-Don't wake the person to go to bed.
+- If she falls asleep on the sofa or in a chair, let her stay there.
+Don't wake her to go to bed.

-- Try distracting the person with activities he or she enjoys.
-Soothing music or a favorite video may help, as well.
+- Distract her with things she enjoys.
+Soothing music or a favorite video may help.

-- Encourage the person to engage in some physical activity -- such as walking, if able -- during the day.
-This may help him or her to sleep better at night.
+- Encourage her to be physically active during the day.
+It may help her to sleep better at night.

 9. Are people in the early stages of the disease still interested in sex?